prachi237/SFLC.in-Task/README.md

 # SFLC.in-Task

-To extract the table data from the pdf in an automated way to a panda dataframe or CSV the steps I followed are as follows:
+To extract the table data from the pdf in an automated way to a panda dataframe or CSV the steps in brief that I followed are as follows:

 * Installed Pandas and Tabula Library